Spider-Woman: Helen Goddard

-A character called "Spider-Woman" (Valerie the Librarian) appears in the recurring live-action skit "Spidey Super Stories" on the 1970s PBS children's television series The Electric Company.
-She also appears as Spider-Woman in the spin-off comic book series Spidey Super Stories #11 (August 1975).
-She has no superpowers.
+Marvel 2099

+In the unified Marvel 2099 reality of Earth-2099, a Spider-Woman with the real name of Sivern Dru appears as a member of the 2099 version of the New Avengers.
+She is a member of an unidentified alien species.

 Mary Jane Watson

 There are several alternate versions of Mary Jane Watson known as Spider-Woman.
 The first version is a ninja of the Spider-clan in the Marvel Mangaverse, and another version is featured in the Exiles series.